Accessing help and resources for the Amazon CLI - Amazon Command Line Interface

 This documentation is for Version 1 of the Amazon CLI only.
 For documentation related to Version 2 of the Amazon CLI, see the Version 2 User Guide.

-Get help with the Amazon CLI
+Accessing help and resources for the Amazon CLI

 This topic describes how to access help content for the Amazon Command Line Interface (Amazon CLI).